 Would just like to highlight here that nothing about this post is budget, the reason we chose to stay at the Shangri La was that it was my 40th birthday and I wanted a bit of luxury, I got it and I’m really happy with the experience but not something I could get use to considering our extended family situation and our budget.
 There are a number of tropical islands around Malaysia, if you are looking for something a little more exotic, many of them you have probably never heard of.
+We made our way over to Sandakan flying with Air Asia and visited Sepilok Rehabilitation Centre for Orangutans.
+This was a fantastic experience for the kids and the trip over was relatively painless.

 There were a couple of reasons we chose the Tanjung Aru over the Rasa Ria, firstly we got a good deal from Malaysia Holidays.
 As I’ve said before the hardest thing for a family of 5 or more is the cost of accommodation, Craig found Malaysia Holidays on line and they were able to book us 2 interconnecting rooms with the second room at 50% off.
 The second reason was that I had read that the Tanjung Aru facilities are better for young kids.
 They were not wrong!